PRIhME – Stakeholder Assembly on Power Relations in Higher Music Education

 To create strong institutions and healthy learning environments, we believe it is essential to address power and create a commonly shared understanding of the norms and traditions in which we work.

-Our goal is to foster a safe and healthy sector in which we can train and educate creative and socially engaged performing artists through policy recommendations and examples of best practice.
+AEC and the partner’s goal was and still is to foster a safe and healthy sector in which we can train and educate creative and socially engaged performing artists through policy recommendations and examples of best practice.

-The 50-person PRIhME Stakeholder Assembly includes students, teachers and administrative personnel from 9 European institutions and meets regularly to address these four themes.
-Special attention has been given to geographical spread, social and cultural backgrounds, expertise in social inclusion and civic engagement.
+The 50-person PRIhME Stakeholder Assembly included students, teachers and administrative personnel from 9 European institutions and met regularly to address these four themes.
+Special attention was given to geographical spread, social and cultural backgrounds, expertise in social inclusion and civic engagement.